tshinin/jared-bot/README.md

 ## Adding Jared to Your Server

 Thanks for showing interest in Jared!
-To add him to your server, simply use the link below
+To add him to your server, simply use the link below:

 [Add Jared to Your Server](https://discord.come/oauth2/authorize?client_id=792812878381318145&scope=bot)